Contents

 Egg-freezing success rates have been improving in recent years.
 The most recent Human Fertilisation and Embryology Authority (HFEA) figures from 2016 suggest 18% of cycles where a woman’s own frozen egg was fertilised resulted in a live birth.
 For donor eggs, the percentage stands at 30%.

 This is largely due to the development of new technologies, such as vitrification.
-Vitrification offers higher survival rates and better chances of successful pregnancy.

-Compared to its previous counterpart, the slow freezing method.
+Vitrification offers higher survival rates and better chances of successful pregnancy, compared to its previous counterpart, the slow freezing method.

-As per the HFEA, the majority of women freezing their eggs via NHS were under 35, with almost 90% being under 38.
+As per the HFEA, the majority of women freezing their eggs via the NHS were under 35, with almost 90% being under 38.

 But if we were to look at egg freezing success rates by age, this is how it would look like:

 As per statistics, a woman below 35 years of age would need around 15 eggs for a 80% chance at a live birth rate or a successful pregnancy.
-And as per the table, the statistics reduce for women older than 35 and 40.
+And as per the table, the statistics decrease for women older than 35 and 40.

 And as age increases, the number of eggs needed for a better success rate also increases, indicating the need for multiple egg freezing cycles.